Viruses and fungi are different sets of pathogens that cause diseases.

 Viral diseases like smallpox and chickenpox are skin diseases.
 There are pustular eruptions on the skin of the infected person.

-The symptoms can be severe and, if untreated, can cause death.
+The symptoms can be severe and, if untreated, can even cause death.

 Warts are also skin eruptions caused by papillomavirus.